18F/development-guide/code_review/README.md

 - Does your team make use of any tools to aid in code reviews? (eg: CI, Static Analysis, linters)
 - Are there any automated tools that you are not using that you would like to try?
-- If commit messages aren't up to par, should they be modified before the PR is
+- If commit messages aren't up to par, should they be modified before the PR is?
 - What do you look for when conducting a code review?
 - Should code be pulled down and tested/what QA strategy is used? merged?